sachinkr91/api-rest-meetings/libs/javascript/docs/EnterpriseApi.md

 var apiInstance = new BlueJeansOnVideoRestApi.EnterpriseApi();

-var enterpriseId = 56; // Number | The ID of the enterprise of interest.
+var enterpriseId = 56; // Integer | The ID of the enterprise of interest.
 This value is an integer which can be retrieved for the current user via the Get Enterprise Profile endpoint.

 var opts = {
-  'pageSize': 56, // Number | Sets number of items returned per page.
+  'pageSize': 56, // Integer | Sets number of items returned per page.
-  'pageNumber': 56, // Number | Selects which page of results to return.
+  'pageNumber': 56, // Integer | Selects which page of results to return.
   'emailId': "emailId_example" // String | Allows filtering the response by a user’s email address.
 };